-- 1) The Secretary, or designee, shall identify all property as follows: - a) With respect to FSM Government vehicles placed in service within the FSM, by affixing an FSM decal and FSM license plate[s], unless otherwise approved by the Secretary, or designee; - b) With respect to all other tangible property, by assigning and affixing a property tag number to each item at the time of receipt; - c) With respect to intangible property, by maintaining proper records and documentation; and - d) With respect to 'expendable assets' as defined in subpart 7.1.7, shall be affixed with an 'expendable asset tag' at the time of receipt. - 2) For all assets that is used and in the responsibility exclusively by one person, a custodian form must be completed for tracking purposes. - 3) Under no circumstances must any tag or label affixed by the Supply Unit be tampered with or removed. - 4) In instances where an asset's custodian has changed, the responsible department must notify the Supply Unit to update their records.
-Failure to do so may result in assets being misplaced and a custodian being financial responsible for assets no longer in their care.
+- 1) The Secretary, or designee, shall identify all property as follows: - a) With respect to FSM Government vehicles placed in service within the FSM, by affixing an FSM decal and FSM license plate[s], unless otherwise approved by the Secretary, or designee; - b) With respect to all other tangible property, by assigning and affixing a property tag number to each item at the time of receipt; - c) With respect to intangible property, by maintaining proper records and documentation; and - d) With respect to 'expendable assets' as defined in subpart 7.1.7, by affixing an 'expendable asset tag' to each item at the time of receipt. - 2) For all assets that is used and is the responsibility exclusively by one person, a custodian form must be completed for tracking purposes. - 3) Under no circumstances must any tag or label affixed by the Supply Unit be tampered with or removed. - 4) In instances where an asset's custodian has changed, the responsible department must notify the Supply Unit to update its records.
+Failure to do so may result in assets being misplaced and a custodian being financially responsible for assets no longer in his/her care.